libao3128/spark-performance-benchmark/API/README.md

 ```

 ## Setup Instructions
-To run the Jupyter notebooks, you need to set up the appropriate conda environment.
+To run the Jupyter notebooks, you need to set up  two separate environments for Spark 2.x and Spark 3.x.

 ### 1. Install Conda (if not installed)
 If you don’t have Conda installed, download and install it from [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/).